 Abby’s Mom is the classroom assistant, photographer, and Director of Business and Marketing.
-Abby’s Dad is a software developer, is supportive of Abby’s business, and ignores everyone when he’s working from home.
+Abby’s Dad is a software developer and is supportive of Abby’s business.
 Abby’s younger sister does not like to sew.
 She loves art and technology!

 Can you tell me more about the sewing environment?

 The sewing studio is a happy place where all students can develop their creative talents, meet new friends, learn the life skill of sewing, and appreciate Abby for being a real life role model!
 Sewing is never a race, and we never compete against each other.
 We emphasize individual effort, we encourage each other, we take pride in our accomplishments, and we treat each other kindly.